TIBCOSoftware/snappydata/docs/howto.md

 5. [Start the SnappyData cluster](howto.md#how-to-start-a-snappydata-cluster)

-6. Extract the contents of the Zeppelin Intrepreter file. </br>
+6. Extract the contents of the Zeppelin binary package. </br>

 7. Install the SnappyData Zeppelin interpreter in Apache Zeppelin by executing the following command from Zeppelin's bin directory: </br>
-	`./install-interpreter.sh --name snappydata --artifact io.snappydata:snappydata-zeppelin:<zeppelin_installer_version_number>`. </br>
+	`./install-interpreter.sh --name snappydata --artifact io.snappydata:snappydata-zeppelin:<snappydata_interperter_version_number>`. </br>
     Zeppelin interpreter allows the SnappyData interpreter to be plugged into Zeppelin using which, you can run queries.

-	<note>Note: If the installation fails, delete the **interpreter.json** file located in the zeppelin-<_version_number_>-bin-all/conf directory, and repeat this step.</note>

-7. Rename the **zeppelin-site.xml.template** file (located in zeppelin-<_version_number_>-bin-all/conf directory) to **zeppelin-site.xml**.
+8. Rename the **zeppelin-site.xml.template** file (located in zeppelin-<_version_number_>-bin-all/conf directory) to **zeppelin-site.xml**.

-8. Edit the **zeppeline-site.xml** file, and in the `zeppelin.interpreters` property, add the following interpreter class names: `org.apache.zeppelin.interpreter.SnappyDataZeppelinInterpreter,org.apache.zeppelin.interpreter.SnappyDataSqlZeppelinInterpreter`.
+9. Edit the **zeppeline-site.xml** file, and in the `zeppelin.interpreters` property, add the following interpreter class names: `org.apache.zeppelin.interpreter.SnappyDataZeppelinInterpreter,org.apache.zeppelin.interpreter.SnappyDataSqlZeppelinInterpreter`.

-9. Restart the Zeppelin daemon using the command: </br> `bin/zeppelin-daemon.sh start`.
+10. Restart the Zeppelin daemon using the command: </br> `bin/zeppelin-daemon.sh start`.

-10. To ensure that the installation is successful, log into the Zeppelin UI (**http://localhost:8080**) from your web browser.
+11. To ensure that the installation is successful, log into the Zeppelin UI (**http://localhost:8080**) from your web browser.

 ### Step 2: Configure SnappyData for Apache Zeppelin